ultimate-pa/hanfor/documentation/docs/references/duration_calculus.md

 ## Counterexample Formulas
-In Hanfor, Duration Calculus is used to describe counterexample formulas.
+Now that we have looked at some necessary building blocks of DC, we can look at counterexample formulas.

 !!! note "Counterexample Formula"
     Formally, a counterexample formula Ψ is a DC-formula of the form:
-    ` Ψ = (⌈e1⌉ ∧ ℓ = t1); ... ;(⌈ek⌉ ∧ ℓ = tk); true ` , <br/>
+    ` Ψ = (⌈e1⌉ ∧ ℓ ~ t1); ... ;(⌈ek⌉ ∧ ℓ ~ tk); true ` , <br/>
-    where `e1` to `ek` represent state expressions and `t1` to `tk` are non-empty time intervals.
+    where `e1` to `ek` represent state expressions, `t1` to `tk` are non-zero durations, and `~ ∊ [≤,≥]`.

-Besides the formal definition, we can imagine a counterexmaple formula in a more intuitive fashion.
-Let us assume that the DC-formula ϕ is the formal representation of a given requirement.
-The counterexample formula Ψ covers all behavior that is not described by ϕ.
 In other words, the counterexample formula exactly describes the undesired behavior relative to the given requirement.

-## Examples
 In the following, you find some examples.
-In each we give a property in the natural-language-style specification language, the DC-formula describing the undesired behavior (counterexample traces), and a short explanation.
+In each we give a property in the natural-language-style specification language, the counterexample DC-formula describing the undesired behavior, and a short explanation.

 !!! example "Example 1:"
     * Globally, it is always the case that 'Q' holds.